dustinpfister/hexo_sitesource/source/_posts/hexo-theme-start.md

 </html>
 ```

-So here I am
+The content that will be placed in where we have &#60;%- body %&#62; will changed depending on the current template (index.ejs, archive.ejs, ect).

 ## Templates and index.ejs

 Along with the main layout.ejs there should at the very least be an index.ejs file as well.
-This index.ejs template is what will be rendered in the event that no other more appropriate template is available.
+This index.ejs is a template that will be rendered in the event that no other more appropriate template is available.

 ```ejs
 <% if(page.posts){ %>